rxri/spicetify-extensions/README.md

 ## [FormatColors](./formatColors/README.md)

-*Convert the current colors defined in root to color.ini format, made for Theme Developers.*
+*Convert the current colors defined in root to color.ini format, made for Theme Developers*

 #### To use: